cpfaff/rbefdata_paper/paper/rbefdata.md

 ## 6                                                                   Estimated Biomass of July 2010 of Pilot Experiment (SP7, Species Pool 1 & 3)
 ## 7                                                                                  Estimated Root Biomass of July 2010 of Pilot Experiment (SP1)
 ## 8                                   Talk 5: Leaf eco-physiological traits and coarse root spatial distribution characteristic in CSPs (2010)—SP3
-## 9                                                                                          Biomass Allometry Equations of Pilot Experiment (SP7)
-## 10 Biomass of four tree species (Castanea henryi, Quercus serrata, Schima suberba and Elaeocarpus decipiens) as saplings in the Pilot Experiment
-## 11                                            Carbon (C) and Nitrogen (N) Concentration (Root, Stem, Twig, Leaf) of 8 target species in the CSPs
-## 12                                          Competition of tree saplings -Pilot- Biomass of target saplings - biomass allocation to constituents
-## 13                                                Competition of tree saplings -Pilot- Biomass of target saplings - biomass allocation to strata
-## 14                                                                                                                  Detailed tree allometry data
-## 15                                                                                                          Genetic diversity of Ardisia crenata
-## 16                                                                                                        Genetic diversity of Castanopsis eyrei
-## 17                                                                         Herbivore damage on saplings of 23 tree and shrub species in the CSPs
-## 18                                                                                        herbivory in the Main Experiment site A in summer 2009
-## 19                                                                                                herbivory in the pilot experiment in fall 2010
-## 20                                                                                              Leaf damage of tree individuals Site A fall 2011
-## 21                                                                                            Leaf damage of tree individuals Site A summer 2011
-## 22                                                                                                                          NILEX - Soil Erosion
-## 23                                                                      Speficic leaf area (SLA) of Cunninghamia lanceolata and Pinus massoniana
-## 24                                                              Leaf traits and chemicals from individual trees in the Gutianshan Nature Reserve
-## 25                                                                                         Traits of ferns and herb species occuring in the CSPs
-## 26                                                                           Tracer NILEx, decomposition rates of leaves and plot topograpy data
-## 27                                                                                                 Leaf demography in the Main Experiment - 2011
-## 28                                                                                                                  Site A tree census from 2010
-## 29                                              Synthesis dataset: Plant traits aggregated from wood, leaf, and root traits of trees in the CSPs
-## 30                                                                                                                    Cuttings experiment - CSPs
-## 31                                                                         Leaf toughness from individual trees in the Gutianshan Nature Reserve
-## 32                                           Talk 4: Constant functional diversity during secondary succession of a subtropical forest in Chinaf
-## 33                                                                           Functional traits of 45 species in subtropical forest in Dujiangyan
-## 34                                                                                                    P concentrations in leaves and roots, CSPs
-## 35                                                      Root Carbon (C) and Nitrogen (N) Concentration of 124 tree and shrub species in the CSPs
-## 36                                                                                                CSP soil profile description II: soil horizons
-## 37                                                                                       Talk 2: Research Progress for Belowground Biomass & NPP
-## 38                                                                                                                          Resident phytometers
-## 39                                                                                            Pilot experiment: performance, biomass & herbivory
-## 40                                          Functional traits of 14 subtropical woody species across a light-availability gradient in Dujiangyan
+## 9                                                                                    Tree - herb interactions and invasibility of exotic species
+## 10                                                                                         Biomass Allometry Equations of Pilot Experiment (SP7)
+## 11 Biomass of four tree species (Castanea henryi, Quercus serrata, Schima suberba and Elaeocarpus decipiens) as saplings in the Pilot Experiment
+## 12                                            Carbon (C) and Nitrogen (N) Concentration (Root, Stem, Twig, Leaf) of 8 target species in the CSPs
+## 13                                          Competition of tree saplings -Pilot- Biomass of target saplings - biomass allocation to constituents
+## 14                                                Competition of tree saplings -Pilot- Biomass of target saplings - biomass allocation to strata
+## 15                                                                                                                  Detailed tree allometry data
+## 16                                                                                                          Genetic diversity of Ardisia crenata
+## 17                                                                                                        Genetic diversity of Castanopsis eyrei
+## 18                                                                         Herbivore damage on saplings of 23 tree and shrub species in the CSPs
+## 19                                                                                        herbivory in the Main Experiment site A in summer 2009
+## 20                                                                                                herbivory in the pilot experiment in fall 2010
+## 21                                                                                              Leaf damage of tree individuals Site A fall 2011
+## 22                                                                                            Leaf damage of tree individuals Site A summer 2011
+## 23                                                                                                                          NILEX - Soil Erosion
+## 24                                                                      Speficic leaf area (SLA) of Cunninghamia lanceolata and Pinus massoniana
+## 25                                                              Leaf traits and chemicals from individual trees in the Gutianshan Nature Reserve
+## 26                                                                                         Traits of ferns and herb species occuring in the CSPs
+## 27                                                                           Tracer NILEx, decomposition rates of leaves and plot topograpy data
+## 28                                                                                                 Leaf demography in the Main Experiment - 2011
+## 29                                                                                                                  Site A tree census from 2010
+## 30                                              Synthesis dataset: Plant traits aggregated from wood, leaf, and root traits of trees in the CSPs
+## 31                                                                                                                    Cuttings experiment - CSPs
+## 32                                                                         Leaf toughness from individual trees in the Gutianshan Nature Reserve
+## 33                                           Talk 4: Constant functional diversity during secondary succession of a subtropical forest in Chinaf
+## 34                                                                                        Functional traits herb layer community-main experiment
+## 35                                                                           Functional traits of 45 species in subtropical forest in Dujiangyan
+## 36                                                                                                    P concentrations in leaves and roots, CSPs
+## 37                                                      Root Carbon (C) and Nitrogen (N) Concentration of 124 tree and shrub species in the CSPs
+## 38                                                                                                CSP soil profile description II: soil horizons
+## 39                                                                                       Talk 2: Research Progress for Belowground Biomass & NPP
+## 40                                                                                                                          Resident phytometers
+## 41                                                                                            Pilot experiment: performance, biomass & herbivory
+## 42                                          Functional traits of 14 subtropical woody species across a light-availability gradient in Dujiangyan
 ```